daixtrose/cplusplus-primer/polymorphism/README.md

 ### Classic Approach

 In classic C++, interfaces are defined via [abstract base classes](https://en.cppreference.com/w/cpp/language/abstract_class) from which the implementation (publicly) inherits.
-In this example we have defined such an abstract class:
+In this example, we have defined such an abstract class:

 ```c++
 class ISuperCoolFeatures {